kajiczech/regiojetSeatBooker/README.txt

 When the script finds a free seat, it brings the (selenium) browser to the front and then buys the ticket automatically (when the user fails to log in, the ticket is just reserved)

-Credentials for login along with the tariff can be set in the config.py file
+*Credentials for login along with the tariff can be set in the config.py file - rename and edit config_template.py file*

 Multiple times can be checked at once, but only one date.